Our cookies help to your experience with us seamless.

 If your income has been affected by Coronavirus and you’re struggling with your payments, let us know as soon as possible so we can agree a payment break with your creditors.
 If you don’t tell us, any missed payments will be unauthorised and may be reported to the credit reference agencies as missed.

 You can contact us by email at firstname.lastname@example.org or you can call us on 01925 599400, or speak to an agent using Live Chat.

 Do I still need to do my annual review?

-If your financial situation hasn’t been affected by COVID-19, you can continue with your plan review as normal.
-If you’re review is due and you’ve already told us that you can’t make payments because of COVID-19, we’ll postpone your review until things have returned to normal.
+If your financial situation hasn’t been affected by Coronavirus, you can continue with your plan review as normal.
+If you’re review is due and you’ve already told us that you can’t make payments because of Coronavirus, we’ll postpone your review until things have returned to normal.

 If you feel that your situation is too uncertain at the moment to complete your annual review, let us know and we can discuss completing it at a more suitable time.
 If you don’t let us know, you may continue to receive reminders.